 Until she was re-arrested Friday night, Anthony had been confined to her Orlando home with an electronic ankle monitor since she left jail Aug.
 21, after a month behind bars.

 Padilla said he'd re-evaluate whether to reissue Anthony's bond again at a later date.
 Padilla, his celebrity bounty hunter uncle Leonard Padilla and the Anthony family have all been getting death threats since she was released.

 "I’ve already received a number of calls today: We’re going to kill you if you re-post the bond, we’re going to kill you if you don’t re-post the bond," Tony Padilla said Saturday.
 "The security issue we might have underestimated."

-The latest charges of check fraud apparently predate the Caylee investigation and have nothing to do with her disappearance, police said.
+The arrest Friday night was related to new charges of check fraud that apparently predate the Caylee investigation and have nothing to do with her disappearance, police said.